Future Lab is Goodwood's innovation pavilion, inspiring industry enthusiasts and future scientists with dynamic tech

 Indulge in breakfast, a three course plated lunch and afternoon tea in a smart yet relaxed venue with uninterrupted views of the start line and easy access to the paddocks.

 Join the Officers’ Club and share in a unique and memorable Revival experience.
 Positioned right in the heart of the action, you will have exceptional views of the high-stakes historic racing from the start straight and you will be only steps away from the paddocks.
 With seamless service, charming entertainment and a spirited atmosphere, you will find yourself immersed in the magic of Revival.
 It’s like stepping onto a film set and into a starring role.
-Along with early access to the event and a full day of flat-out wheel-to-wheel track action, you will enjoy impeccable hospitality – from breakfast and a three course lunch to champagne reception and afternoon tea.
+Along with early access to the event and a full day of flat-out wheel-to-wheel track action, you will enjoy impeccable hospitality – from a champagne reception and breakfast to a three course lunch and afternoon tea.

 With prime trackside views from your informal garden, you won’t miss a moment of the incredible action as legends of motorsport race off the startline.